Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 ## Remove Hardcoded URLs in Templates

-When you develop a web application, it happens that you want to change the urls.
+When you develop a web application, it happens that you want to change the urls path.
 But if the urls are hardcoded in the templates, it can take a lot of time and a lot of mistakes.

-Django allows to refer to a url by name: whenever you use the url's name, django picks the correct url by this name.
+Django allows to refer to a url by name: whenever you use the url's name, django picks the correct url path, by this name.

-When you name a url, like "polls:detail", you can later decide to use:
+When you name a url, like `polls:detail`, you can later decide to use another url path, like:

 * `www.yourdomain.com/polls/42`
 * `www.yourdomain.com/polls/question/42`